 Linebus and StarBus, to Belgium and Holland, covering other services to France and Italy, and Eurolines, to all of Europe.

 The TRAM, is a high speed tramway.
-It follows the line of the veteran Trenet de La Marina and joins Alicante and Dénia, connecting the whole coast and the theme parks.
+It follows the line of the veteran Trenet de La Marina and joins Alicante and Dénia.
+Subsequently connecting the whole coast and the theme parks.

-The No.9 line goes directly to the heart of Alicante, with a stop at the MARQ (Provincial Archaeological Museum), where you will find extremely interesting travelling museum exhibitions, as well as its own permanent collection.
+The No.9 line goes directly to the heart of Alicante, with a stop at the MARQ (Provincial Archaeological Museum).
+Certainly, extremely interesting travelling museum exhibitions, as well as its own permanent collection.

-There are a variety of regular boat and ferry services that go to the nearby towns and resorts of Costa Blanca along the coastline.
+There are a variety of regular boat and ferry services.
+They go to the nearby towns and resorts of Costa Blanca along the coastline.
 They leave from Benidorm marina.

-When you’re not on the golf course, trying your hand at water sports at the beach or enjoying the great nightlife, you will have plenty of time to enjoy everything else that Benidorm has to offer.
+When you’re not on the golf course, try your hand at water sports at the beach.
+On the other hand why not enjoying the great nightlife.
+In conclusion, why not enjoy all that Benidorm has to offer.